githosted/CAPSTONE/README.md

 __________________________________________________________________________________

 Exploratory Statistical analysis was used to address:

-•	Missing data
+•Missing data
-•	Null values
+•Null values
-•	Duplicates
+•Duplicates
-•	Creation of Dummy Variables
+•Creation of Dummy Variables
-•	Categorical Variables
+•Categorical Variables
-•	Conversion of datatypes
+•Conversion of datatypes
-•	Complex lists and dictionaries
+•Complex lists and dictionaries
-•	Statistical values to determine high correlation and significance
-•	Multicollinearity of Independent variables
+•Statistical values to determine high correlation and significance •Multicollinearity of Independent variables
-•	Reviewed for Normality of dataset
+•Reviewed for Normality of dataset

 ## Modelling
 __________________________________________________________________________________

 ![CRISP-DM](./img/CRISP-DM.jpg)

-•	Mean Standard Error – MSE
+•Mean Standard Error – MSE
-•	Polynomial Regression using an r2 score from log transformation – (fit/overfit)
+•Polynomial Regression using an r2 score from log transformation – (fit/overfit) •Cross Validation
-•	Cross Validation
-•	Kernel Density Estimates
+•Kernel Density Estimates
-•	Partition dataset to validate model using train-test splits or k-fold cross validation.
+•Partition dataset to validate model using train-test splits or k-fold cross validation.

 Log Transformation

 Types of Graphical representations include:
-•	scatter plots
+•scatter plots
-•	histograms
+•histograms
-•	heat map
+•heat map
+placing text boxes

 ##2 major features that have strong relationships with the Used Cars Dataset
 1.
 2.